epireland/hackathon/presentation.md

 - Use working prototypes to drive design decisions
 - Document *after* proving concepts work
 - **Mantra:** "Build to learn, refine to scale"
+- **Reality Check:** If you're still writing specs at hour 3, you're doing it wrong ⏰

 #### 2. **Manual Project Setup**
 - Pre-create all folder structures before AI involvement
 - Use a standardized template/cookiecutter
 - Establish clear file organization conventions
 - Lock down directory structure early
+- **Pro tip:** Treat your AI like a puppy - establish boundaries before it makes a mess 🐕

 #### 3. **Containerization from Day 1**
 - Use Docker for consistent environments
 - Eliminates "works on my machine" issues
 - Simplifies deployment across platforms
 - **Example:** Your Dockerfile approach is ideal
+- **Bonus:** Docker means never having to say "but it worked on my laptop" 🐳

 #### 4. **Constrain AI Agent Scope**
 - Provide explicit "do not modify" lists (databases, configs, etc.)
 - Implement schema validation/linting in CI
 - Regular checkpoint reviews of agent changes
+- **Remember:** AI agents are like toddlers with root access - supervision required! 👶💻

 #### 5. **Deployment Strategy Selection Matrix**
 | **Application Type** | **Recommended Approach** | **Why** |